CardioKit/PeakSwift/README.md

 }
 ```

-You can also directly pass the context provided by HealthKit:
+You can also directly specify the context provided by HealthKit:
 ```swift
 import HealthKit